-The exhibit in the William J. vanden Heuvel Gallery at the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, New York is funded by the Franklin and Eleanor Roosevelt Institute.
+The exhibit opens March 4, 2008, seventy-five years to day after FDR's first inauguration in the William J. vanden Heuvel Gallery at the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, New York.
+It is funded by the Franklin and Eleanor Roosevelt Institute.